lfglabs/farcaster-indexer/README.md

 ### activity_view

-We scrape activity URLs at 6000 accounts per hour.
+We scrape activity URLs at the rate of 6000 accounts per hour.
 We index all new activities.
 Reactions, recasts, watches, and reply counts are updated up to the 50 most recent activities per account.
 If an activity is deleted, the row disappears from the view.

 The following fields are available in `activity_view`:

 - `id` (not nullable, unique): Primary key of the view
-- `account` (not nullable): ID of the account posted the text
+- `account` (not nullable): ID of the account that posted the text
 - `sequence` (not nullable)
 - `text` (not nullable)
 - `published_at` (not nullable)